-You can model different loan scenarios and/or request a loan by calling Fidelity at (866) 697-1048 (or (800) 587-5282 for a Spanish speaking representative), or by accessing the NetBenefitsSM website at netbenefits.com and clicking on "Loans, Rollovers and Withdrawals" under "Quick Links."
+You can model different loan scenarios and/or request a loan by calling Fidelity at (866) 697-1048 (or (800) 587-5282 for a Spanish speaking representative), or by accessing the NetBenefitsSM website at netbenefits.com and clicking on "Loans or Withdrawals" under "Quick Links."
 To request a loan to purchase a primary residence, you must provide documentation as proof of intent to purchase (i.e., a signed purchase agreement).

 Again, there are no tax penalties when you take a Future Roast 401(k) loan, provided you repay it as scheduled.
-Once you have requested a loan, a promissory note is available to you at the NetBenefitsSM website or, if your loan was requested via a representative, mailed to you within three to five business days following your request.
+Once you have requested a loan, a promissory note is available to you at the NetBenefitsSM website.
 Loan proceeds are generally processed within three to five business days after your loan request is received by Fidelity.
 By using your customer ID and PIN to complete the loan request, you agree to the terms of the loan agreement.
 You also agree to any deemed or actual distribution of your loan if you fail to make timely payments (default) on your loan.